-Straight out of science fiction, we have the amazing benefits of the GPS.
+Straight out of science fiction, we have the amazing benefits of global location monitoring.
 GPS is a series of satellites placed in incredibly high orbits above Earth, operated by the USAF (United States Air Force) that are used to locate anyone with an appropriate receiver accurately.

 While the original network only had accuracy on the order of a dozen feet, today’s modern systems using the L5 band can accurately identify a location to less than one foot.
 This resolution is impressive, given how much the atmosphere and interference from electromagnetic radiation can interfere with the signals.

-Today, whether you are driving the crowded streets of Istanbul or taking a road trip across America, your phone or dedicated GPS device is always “listening” to the continual radio emissions by the GPS satellites, and are thus able to provide you your location.
+Today, whether you are driving the crowded streets of Istanbul or taking a road trip across America, your phone or dedicated positioning device is always “listening” to the continual radio emissions by the positioning satellites, and are thus able to provide you your location.

-Because the US government can selectively deny access to the system, several countries developed their own GPS systems.
-Today China, the EU, Russia, and Japan all have their own GPS systems that can be used to assist each other in providing the most accurate location and speed information possible.
+Because the US government can selectively deny access to the system, several countries developed their own global positioning systems.
+Today China, the EU, Russia, and Japan all have their own systems that can be used to assist each other in providing the most accurate positioning and speed information possible.
 These competing networks provide redundancy to civil, scientific, and commercial entities using the system.

-GPS satellites orbit the Earth incredibly high up.
-For a sense of scale, the International Space Station orbits the Earth at a height of around 490 miles, while GPS satellites are approximately 12,000 miles up.
+Positioning satellites orbit the Earth incredibly high up.
+For a sense of scale, the International Space Station orbits the Earth at a height of around 490 miles, while satellites are approximately 12,000 miles up.
 At this altitude above the surface of the planet they only make two orbits around the planet a day.
-This ensures that at all times, regardless of where you are on the planet, there are at least four GPS satellites “visible” to you.
-If a satellite is on the other side of the Earth, its signal is obscured and cannot reach the GPS tracker.
+This ensures that at all times, regardless of where you are on the planet, there are at least four positioning satellites “visible” to you.
+If a satellite is on the other side of the Earth, its signal is obscured and cannot reach the tracker.

 Thank Einstein for codifying General Relativity next time you use Google Maps, as accurate location finding would not be possible without taking gravitational time-dilation into account.